-8.42.13 Undergraduate students who withdraw from the University after midsemester and who seek readmission to the University for the next semester shall be readmitted only upon approval of the Scholastic Standing Committee for the college or school in which registration is desired.
+8.42.13 Undergraduate students who withdraw from the University after mid-semester and who seek readmission to the University for the next semester shall be readmitted only upon approval of the Scholastic Standing Committee for the college or school in which registration is desired.

 8.42.20 Leave of Absence.
-Undergraduate students who choose to leave the University for a period of one year or less while maintaining matriculating status may apply for leave of absence.
+Undergraduate students who choose to leave the University for a period of one year or less while maintaining matriculating status may apply for a leave of absence.
 The request shall be made to the dean of the college in which the student is registered.
 A leave of absence has the effect of extending time limitations such as those for completion of the degree or for the removal of an incomplete grade.
 A leave of absence shall not be granted during a semester because of unsatisfactory academic performance.
-Registration materials will be sent directly to the student from the Office of Enrollment Services for the term in which the student is scheduled to return.
+Term activation will be updated in the student information system by the Office of Enrollment Services for the term in which the student is scheduled to return.
 Students returning from leave of absence are not required to complete the regular readmission process.